milo168/ECE209TimeStamp/index.md

   - The classifier here is to show the effects of SyncWISE
   - Also try to run another cross-correlation based approach (baseline method in SyncWISE paper)

-#### Exploring Generalizing On Different Multimodal Data
-Although SyncWISE and Time Awareness claim that their algorithms can be further adapted to many other sensing modalities, they only evaluate their methods on limited sensor data.
-SyncWISE uses video and accelerometry data from S2S-Sync dataset and CMU-MMAC dataset.
-Time Awareness uses audio and IMU data from CMActivities dataset.
-It will be interesting to explore how they generalize on different multimodal data.

-Since the experiments can take a long time even using many computation resources, like for SyncWISE "It will take about 5 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for simulated shifts and "It will take 10 hours using 32 Intel i9-9980XE CPU @ 3.00GHz cores" for real shifts, **we plan to explore video-accelerometry and audio-IMU data on them first.**

 #### Exploring Time Shift Range Effectivness